unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 #### Introduction
 Set (add or update) properties of UNIK token.

+Users properties keys must start with `usr/`.
+Keys without this prefix are reserved for internal properties.

 #### Parameters

 - `--unikid` (required): the ID of the UNIK token